alejorrojas/gym-api/README.md

 ## Environment Variables ⚙

-To run this project, you will need to add the following environment variables to your .env file, all related to a PostgreSQL database
+To run this project, you will need to add the following environment variables to your .env file, all related to a MySQL database

 `MYSQLDATABASE`
 `MYSQLPASSWORD`